Animas River: Recreation

 The Animas river is a major white water rafting attraction accounting for 8.9% of Colorado's commercial rafting market while annually generating 45,411 commercial user days and direct expenditures of $5,207,033 (2011 est).

 The Animas is a freestone fishery well populated with rainbow, brown, Colorado River cutthroat, and brook trout.
 It is considered a gold medal fishery above Rivera Bridge Crossing in Colorado.
 Recreational fishing with artificial lures and flies on the Animas is available year-round due to moderate winter weather.
 Insect hatches of aquatic diptera and mayflies occur in the winter and spring months.
 In late spring, summer and through fall the Animas sees caddisfly and mayfly hatches as well as terrestrials such as grasshoppers.
 Animas trout average 12 to 16 in.
 Larger trout in the 17 to 22 in are occasionally caught by anglers.
 Brown trout as large as 36 in have been caught in the Animas.

+In the town of Farmington, a 4-mile long trail that runs along the river from Berg Park to Animas Park was listed as a National Recreation Trail in 2011.

+Tico Time, a resort/waterpark/concert venue opened in 2023, adding a plethora of activities to the Animas River waterfront.

+Media

+Films have been shot with the Animas River taking center stage.
+In Butch Cassidy and the Sundance Kid, Robert Redford and Paul Newman leap to safety into the Animas River, not far from Durango.
+In the film City Slickers, the herd of cattle crosses the Animas River, followed by Billy Crystal rescuing a young calf from the river rapids.

+The film "The Naked Spur" starring James Stewart and Janet Leigh was filmed in the area, with a central scene taking place on the Animas River.